connormason/cloup/FORK_CHANGELOG.md

 section.
 By default, the "Positional arguments" section is only displayed if any command arg has `help` text. `hidden` will override this behavior (`hidden=True` will hide args with help text, `hidden=False` will show args with no help text)
+- Arguments accept `show_default` arg, which determines if the default value should be shown in the help text (just like options)

 ## Options
 - Options accept `nargs=-1` to consume arbitrary number of values, just like arguments do